-Before General Assembly, I was a Senior Project Manager at Harvard’s Berkman Klein Center for Internet & Society, where I ran complex projects with research, technical development, and community organizing components.
+Before switching to software development, I worked as a Senior Project Manager at Harvard’s Berkman Klein Center for Internet & Society, where I ran complex projects with research, technical development, and community organizing components.
 In practical terms, I collaborated with developers and stakeholders to scope and build two of the Center’s largest technical projects to date (the Digital Public Library of America and Internet Monitor); wrote technical guides and API documentation; conducted research, published papers, and edited volumes on Internet censorship, online communities in repressive environments, and Internet governance; and served on the Advisory Board of the Emerging Leaders @ HLS program, which gives Harvard Law School employees the opportunity to develop leadership skills through educational sessions, mentoring, events, and community service.

 My work at BKC focused on Internet freedom (via the Internet Monitor, OpenNet Initiative, and Blogging Common projects), Internet governance (via the Center’s assessment of transparency and accountability in ICANN and the Network of Centers’ research on multistakeholder governance models), and access to information (via the Digital Public Library of America).